yuens1002/dummy-card-api/README.md

-1. should have an intermediate confirm screen before deleting a card
+1. should have an intermediate confirm dialogue before deleting a card 1b. should have a yes to confirm delete
-2. should have an intermediate screen after after saving before going back to edit
+1b. should have a no to cancel delete
-3. should rebuild handlers to control all routes between services and app functions
+2. should experiment implementing a layover for new card
-4. may look at a different way of loading images that do not cause slight pauses during animation with start and end animation lisetners
+3. should experiment at a different way to pause put a reload images with a 500ms pause